spmasterman/tutor-directory/README.md

 =======================

 This project was developed from the Spec below.
-I originally copy-pasted some bundles from the Twitter project - these probably don't need to have a common ancestor as these projects are unrelated and code duplication between them serves little purpose.
+I originally copy-pasted some bundles from the Twitter project - these probably don't need to have a common ancestor as these projects are unrelated and code sharing between them serves little purpose.

 0) Spec